 How To Take Phenobarbital

-• Phenobarbital is available as a tablet and an elixir (liquid) to be taken orally.
+• Phenobarbital is available as a tablet and an elixir (liquid) for oral administration.
 It's typically taken one to three times per day.

 • Follow the directions on your prescription label exactly, and ask your doctor or pharmacist to explain any parts you don't understand.
 Take the phenobarbital exactly as prescribed.